stefdasca/statement-translator/Kilonova/1000-1099/Processed_1084.md

 Task $1$ is solved. $N=6$, $R=2$, $K=3$ and $T=4$

 * The initial array $X$ is `1 2 3 4 5 6`.
-* After the first application of rule $"A”$, the array is `2 1 4 3 6 5`.
+* After the first application of rule $"A�$, the array is `2 1 4 3 6 5`.
-* After the second application of rule “A”, the sorted array is `5 4 1 6 3 2`.
+* After the second application of rule “A�, the sorted array is `5 4 1 6 3 2`.
 * In the "A-sorted" array, the value at position $K=3$ is `1`.

 # Example 2